Australia is burning: Everything we know, how you can help and where to donate

 How you can help

 A number of organizations and volunteer services are aiding in the firefighting and recovery efforts for affected communities.
-You can find a ton of handy links and information below:
+Whether you want to help the firefighting organizations, wildlife or just provide somewhere to sleep, you can find a ton of handy links and information below:

-- Australia's Red Cross Disaster relief and recovery fund helps support evacuation centers and recovery programs for the affected communities

 - The NSW Rural Fire Service has a donation page to support the firefighting efforts in New South Wales